Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 #### Save and Load

-The [Workflow Editor](../innoactive-creator/workflow-editor.md) and [Step Inspector](../innoactive-creator/step-inspector.md) automatically save all changes you make.
+The [Workflow window](../innoactive-creator/workflow-window.md) and [Step Inspector](../innoactive-creator/step-inspector.md) automatically save all changes you make.

-You can open any selected training course by clicking the `Open in Workflow Editor` button in the `Inspector` tab of the `[TRAINING_CONFIGURATION]` game object.
+You can open any selected training course by clicking the `Open in Workflow window` button in the `Inspector` tab of the `[TRAINING_CONFIGURATION]` game object.
 You can find this game object in your scene.

 > Learn more about the [Training Configuration](../innoactive-creator/training-configuration.md).